• Skip to main content

 Ingredients

-• 5 cups dried pasta 400 grams.
-Choose your favourite pasta.
+• 400 grams dried pasta Choose your favourite type of pasta.

 • 4 cloves garlic peeled and crushed

-• 1 cup parmesan cheese fresh, finely grated
+• 1 cup pecorino romano cheese fresh, finely grated.
+Can be swapped for parmesan

 • 3 cups baby spinach leaves